Wednesday, May 31, 2006

 Why is this?

-Long coated dogs, and dogs with short muzzles are simply ill-equiped to handle long runs in hot weather.
+Long coated dogs, and dogs with short muzzles are simply ill-equipped to handle long runs in hot weather.
 Wild pigs (feral, Russian or javelina) and cattle are generally found in locations that are hot most of the year -- Florida, Georgia, Texas, Australia, Southern Spain, and Hawaii.

 When a dog is running 20-40 miles a day after an animal that does not want to be caught, and which may bust in several directions at once if in a group, stopping for a drink of water or a bit of rest in the shade is not an option.